Vinaychinnu/OpsHub/k8s-addons/rbac/README.md

   Defines a ServiceAccount used as an identity for access testing.

 - role.yaml
-  Defines a Role that allows read-only access to Pod resources.
+  Defines a Role that allows read-only access to Pod resources within a single namespace.

 - rolebinding.yaml
   Binds the Role to the ServiceAccount within the namespace.

+- clusterrole.yaml
+  Defines a ClusterRole that allows read-only access to Pod resources across all namespaces.

+- clusterrolebinding.yaml
+  Binds the ClusterRole to the ServiceAccount at the cluster level.

 ---

 ## Apply resources

-Apply the RBAC resources in order:
+Apply the namespace-scoped RBAC resources first:

     kubectl apply -f serviceaccount.yaml
     kubectl apply -f role.yaml
     kubectl apply -f rolebinding.yaml

+Apply the cluster-scoped RBAC resources:

+    kubectl apply -f clusterrole.yaml
+    kubectl apply -f clusterrolebinding.yaml

 Verify:

     kubectl get sa -n rbac-demo
     kubectl get role -n rbac-demo
     kubectl get rolebinding -n rbac-demo
+    kubectl get clusterrole
+    kubectl get clusterrolebinding

 ---

 ## Permission verification

-Use `kubectl auth can-i` to validate access.
+Use `kubectl auth can-i` to validate effective permissions.

-### Allowed action
+### Namespace-scoped access

-Verify that the ServiceAccount can list pods:
+Verify that the ServiceAccount can list pods in its own namespace:

     kubectl auth can-i list pods \
       --as=system:serviceaccount:rbac-demo:demo-sa \